-All filing documents are obtained and/or executed at MCE.
+All filing documents are obtained and/or executed at the Monterey County Elections office.
 Appointments will be made between the hours of 8:30 a.m. and 4:30 p.m.
 Monday through Friday at:

 Monterey County Elections 1441 Schilling Place - North Building Salinas, CA 93901